White’s buzzer-beater wins Game 6 for Celtics, forces Game 7

 But with a precious two-tenths of a second remaining, Derrick White — who had served as the inbounds passer on the final possession for the Boston Celtics — managed to release a putback of a Marcus Smart missed jumper that fell through the net just as the buzzer sounded, giving the Celtics a heart-stopping 104-103 victory in Game 6 of the Eastern Conference finals.

-It sends this series back to Boston for Game 7 on Memorial Day night and moves the Celtics one win away from becoming the first NBA team to come back from a 3-0 series deficit
+It sends this series back to Boston for Game 7 on Monday night and moves the Celtics one win away from becoming the first NBA team to come back from a 3-0 series deficit.

 “Derrick White, like a flash of lightning, just came out of nowhere and saved the day, man,” teammate Jaylen Brown said.